 - Gatwick Green Limited (GGL) reiterated its support for the allocation (Policy EC4: Strategic Employment Location), considering this to clearly reflect the council's Local Plan vision, though GGL objected to the policy as drafted, suggesting policy modifications relating to the type/quantum of floorspace, transport matters, and delivery timeframes. - Reigate & Banstead Borough Council set out its support for Policy EC4. - Natural England has outlined its support for the mitigations proposed within Policy EC4, though have suggested that specific wording is strengthened. - Other site promoters have objected to the allocation, favouring instead sites they are respectively promoting, or have advised that their promoted sites should be allocated in addition to Gatwick Green given the scale of employment need: - Vail Williams on behalf of the Ardmore Land Consortium considers its site to represent a natural extension to Manor Royal and therefore a more sustainable location.
-Its representation considers Gatwick Green to conflict with various Local Plan policies. - Quod on behalf of the Barker Trust consider there to be flaws in the transport evidence that would render the Gatwick Green allocation undeliverable, promoting instead its Manor Royal Extension as an alternative allocation. - LRM Planning on behalf of WT Lamb Properties et al, support the Strategic employment Location allocation but consider a larger site, including their own land, is needed. - For the Gatwick Green allocation, and in relation to sites that are not proposed for allocation, submissions have been accompanied by supporting evidence considering (but not limited to) matters of landscaping/ecology, master planning, transport and drainage. - National Highways set out that Policy EC4 should outline a clear vision and outcomes for sustainable transport solutions, for both the construction and operational phases. - Both Mid Sussex District Council and Horley Town Council have continued to raise concerns relating to transport impacts. - One further resident objection was received.
+Its representation considers Gatwick Green to conflict with various Local Plan policies. - Quod on behalf of the Barker Trust consider there to be flaws in the transport evidence that would render the Gatwick Green allocation undeliverable, promoting instead its Manor Royal Extension as an alternative allocation. - LRM Planning on behalf of WT Lamb Properties et al, support the Strategic employment Location allocation but consider a larger site, including their own land, is needed. - For the Gatwick Green allocation, and in relation to sites that are not proposed for allocation, submissions have been accompanied by supporting evidence considering (but not limited to) matters of landscaping/ecology, master planning, transport and drainage. - National Highways set out that Policy EC4 should outline a clear vision and outcomes for sustainable transport solutions, for both the construction and operational phases. - Manor Royal BID requested stronger emphasis on the importance of promotion of Manor Royal in pursuing the Strategic Site Allocation. - Both Mid Sussex District Council and Horley Town Council have continued to raise concerns relating to transport impacts. - One further resident objection was received.